Security Posture Monitoring

 Frequently asked questions

-No. Sitewatch does not perform active security scanning, penetration testing, or vulnerability assessment.
-It analyzes the security headers present in your HTTP responses — the same headers any browser sees when it loads your page.
-Think of it as a continuous audit of your header configuration.
+No. SiteWatch does not perform active security scanning, penetration testing, or vulnerability assessment.
+It analyzes the security headers present in your HTTP responses and monitors for mixed content in page resources — the same signals any browser sees when it loads your page.
+Think of it as continuous security posture monitoring, not a security audit tool.

 Each of the five security headers is checked for presence and correct configuration.
 The combined security header score contributes 25% of your overall quality score.
 The other 75% comes from availability (25%), redirect health (25%), and asset health (25%), capped at 100.